akka/akka/akka-docs/src/main/paradox/stream/stream-substream.md

 So, there is only one substream actively running at a given time.

 Then once the active substream is fully consumed, the next substream can start running.
-Elements from all the substreams are concatnated to the sink.
+Elements from all the substreams are concatenated to the sink.

 ![stream-substream-flatMapConcat2.png](../../images/stream-substream-flatMapConcat2.png)